estaji/useful-bash-scripts/README.md

 ### backup-dockerized-postgresql-to-smb.sh
 Create dump from a dockerized PostgreSQL database and save it locally, then upload it to a SMB storage.

+### backup-website-files-and-db-to-smb.sh
+Create dump from a mysql database and compress website files, then mount a SMB storage and copy the backup to it.
 Tested on Rocky 8, Please check commands (like /usr/bin/time -f %e) on another OS.

 # Contribution